 6. Clock (725 AD) – the First Mechanical Clock

 Imagine modern civilization without having a sense of time.
 Depending on your point of view, this is either wonderful or horrible.
 Humans have used devices to measure time for thousands of years - the current system of time measurement, based on 60 seconds to the minute and 60 minutes to the hour, was created by the Sumerians around 2000 BC.

 The earliest timepieces used the movement of the sun (sundials) or water (waterclocks).
 Other early "clocks" include the candle clock, the time stick, and the hourglass.

-The earliest known mechanical clock used a water-powered escapement mechanism to transfer rotational energy into intermittent motion, and was developed in Greece around the 3rd century BC.
-In the 10th century AD, Chinese engineers invented clocks which used mercury-powered escapement mechanisms, and Arabic engineers invented water clocks that were driven by gears and weights in the 11th century.
+The earliest known mechanical clock used a water-powered escapement mechanism to transfer rotational energy into intermittent motion and was developed in Greece around the 3rd century BC.
+In the 10th century AD, Chinese engineers invented clocks that used mercury-powered escapement mechanisms, and Arabic engineers invented water clocks that were driven by gears and weights in the 11th century.